OpenGradient/og-agent-starter/openai-swarm-starter/README.md

 ## Execute

-To execute the agent, simply run `python main.py`
+To execute the agent, simply run `python main.py <your-instruction-here>`.
+For example, `python main.py "tweet something funny"`

 Next, you can add new tools, prompts, user input etc to customize the agent's behaviour.